 One of the sources of the DataElement resource definition was the ISO 11179 Metadata Registries specification.
 It defines a logical model for the classification, identification, naming and registration of Data Elements, Data Element Concepts and their associated Value and Conceptual Domains.

 The DataElement resource can be used to represent both Data_Element and Data_Element_Concept in the ISO logical model.
 (The ValueSet resource provides the details for Value_Domain and Conceptual_Domain for enumerated elements.)
 The determination of whether a DataElement resource instance is an ISO 11179 Data_Element or Data_Element_Concept is determined by whether the type property is specified - which corresponds to the ISO property Data_Element.domain.datatype which is required for Data_Elements.
-I.e. If DataElement.type is present, the instance represents a 11179 data element.
+I.e. If DataElement.type is present; the instance represents a 11179 data element.
 If DataElement.type is absent, the instance represents a 11179 data element concept.

-Unlike the 11179 logical specification, the DataElement resource does not require a linkage from data element to a distinct data element concept, though this linkage can be established through an extension if desired.
+Unlike the 11179 logical specifications, the DataElement resource does not require a linkage from data element to a distinct data element concept, though this linkage can be established through an extension if desired.
 The typical means of identification of the data element concept is expected to instead occur through the mapping of the data element to a particular code or reference model that formally defines the concept.
 It is possible this reference model could be based on ISO's Object_Class and Property mechanism.
 However, mappings to other reference models are also possible, for example:

 HL7's Reference Information Model